-- Producing and updating the careers education scheme of work, lesson plans and materials in conjunction with the careers co-ordinator - Liaising with tutors and other staff delivering the careers education elements of PD.
+- Producing and updating the careers education scheme of work, lesson plans and materials in conjunction with the careers co-ordinator.
+This includes 'drop-down' days - Liaising with tutors and other staff delivering the careers education elements of PD.

 Overview of CEIAG (please also see Appendix 1)